fsharp/fsharp/README-original.md

 This directory contains a drop of the source code for an F# 3.0 compiler and core library.
 The code has been cleaned up "a little" to try to help ensure better stability as more development is done on the codebase.

 The compiler is normally compiled as a set of .NET 4.0 components.
-The compiler can also be hosted in a browser to implement websites like [http://tryfsharp.org](Try F#).
+The compiler can also be hosted in a browser to implement websites like [Try F#](http://tryfsharp.org).

 **Before we start, are sure you're in the right place?**

-* To get a free F# environment for Windows, go to [http://fsharp.net](fsharp.net).
+* To get a free F# environment for Windows, go to [fsharp.net](http://fsharp.net).
-* To get a free F# environment for Linux or Mac, go to [http://fsxplat.codeplex.com](fsxplat.codeplex.com).
+* To get a free F# environment for Linux or Mac, go to [fsxplat.codeplex.com](http://fsxplat.codeplex.com).
-* To learn what F# is and why it's interesting, go to [http://fsharp.net](fsharp.net) or [http://tryfsharp.org](tryfsharp.org).
+* To learn what F# is and why it's interesting, go to [fsharp.net](http://fsharp.net) or [tryfsharp.org](http://tryfsharp.org).
-* If you want to to use F# in Visual Studio 2010 (R) or Visual Studio 2012 (R), go to [http://fsharp.net](fsharp.net).
+* If you want to to use F# in Visual Studio 2010 (R) or Visual Studio 2012 (R), go to [fsharp.net](http://fsharp.net).
 * Looking for F# coding samples?
-Go to [http://fsharp.net](fsharp.net) or [http://tryfsharp.org](tryfsharp.org) or [http://fssnip.net](fssnip.net).
+Go to [fsharp.net](http://fsharp.net) or [tryfsharp.org](http://tryfsharp.org) or [fssnip.net](http://fssnip.net).
 While the code has its nice points, it is not a model F# codebase and should not be used as guidance for F# coding style - there are plenty of things we would change if we had all the time in the world.

 To emphasize, this distribution should not be seen as a way to "get" an F# compiler for immediate use.
-For that you're better going to [http://fsharp.net](fsharp.net) or [http://fsxplat.codeplex.com](fsxplat.codeplex.com)
+For that you're better going to [fsharp.net](http://fsharp.net) or [fsxplat.codeplex.com](http://fsxplat.codeplex.com)

 **License:** subject to terms and conditions of the Apache License, Version 2.0.
 A copy of the license can be found in the License.html file at the root of this distribution.
 By using this source code in any fashion, you are agreeing to be bound by the terms of the Apache License, Version 2.0.
 You must not remove this notice, or any other, from this software.

-**Questions?** If you have questions about the source code, please ask at the [http://groups.google.com/group/fsharp-opensource](F# Open Source Google Group).
+**Questions?** If you have questions about the source code, please ask at the [F# Open Source Google Group](http://groups.google.com/group/fsharp-opensource).
 Please do not ask the F# team at Microsoft for help with this source code: they like to be friendly, but they are very busy working on improving F# and need to focus on that.

 **Updates?** The F# team do not do active development in open repositories, though some changes such as cleanup or additional tools may be submitted.
 They aspire to update the code drop when future versions of F# compilers are released from Microsoft, usually at or around the RTM stage.